from malaysia to hong kong

 1910 - 5272 miles above ground, temperature outside was -4 degree Celsius, flying at 702 kph.

-2120 - 1 hour and 40 mins to destination.
-Ate on-board; fish and some measly looking noodles, had a small glass of dry red wine.
+2120 – 1 hour and 40 mins to destination.
+Ate on-board; fish and some measly looking noodles, had a glass of red.
 Just went past Ho Chi Minh.
 Am going to take a nap.

 Checked in and paid HKG$1800 for 3 nights inclusive of some refundable deposit upon check-out.
-A very nice guy by the name of Chuen took my bag and showed me to my room on the highest level; 17th floor.
-Supposed to have a very nice view of King’s Park which I couldn’t see because it was after all, at night and rather dark.
-Gave him a tip of HKG$20 because he was so nice and chatty, a mix of his broken English and my broken Cantonese.
+A nice guy by the name of Chuen took my bag and showed me to my room on the highest level; 17th floor.
+Supposed to have a lovely nice view of King’s Park which I couldn’t see because it was after all, at night and rather dark.
+Tipped him HKG$20 because he was so nice and chatty, a mix of his broken English and my broken Cantonese.

 Read more: